 So what if you want to help but you aren’t sure how to begin?
 Let me suggest several simple but important ways you can learn how to be that “good citizen” and clearly show your support for people with mental illness.
 I’ve listed them in order, from options that take little effort to ones that may require a larger commitment of your time and energy.

 Understand the basic facts about mental illnesses.
 Mental illness can affect anyone, and 1 in 4 adults will experience a mental illness in a given year.
 Treatment is effective, it’s widely available, and people do recover, but over half of the people with a mental illness never receive care.
-One good resource to learn some of the basics is this fact sheet from the National Alliance on Mental Illness (NAMI).
+One good resource to learn some of the basics are these statistics from the National Alliance on Mental Illness (NAMI).

 As you learn the facts, it’s also important to understand and debunk some of the myths surrounding mental illnesses.
 For example, it’s often stated that people with mental illness are prone to be violent.
 Actually, they are no more likely to be violent than anyone else.
 In fact, they are 10 times more likely to be the victims of violent crime.
 Another incorrect assumption is that mental illnesses are just a weakness or character flaw.
 The fact is they are disorders influenced by many biological and environmental factors.
 Check out this article from the US Department of Health and Human Services to see more of these myths and the real facts.

 Many negative terms and labels are used to describe people with mental illness.
 Insensitive or inappropriate language creates stigma and discrimination toward people with mental illness.
 It’s vital to respect the dignity of each individual, regardless of their mental health issues or diagnosis.
 The recommended rule of thumb is to use “person-first” or “people-first” language, which focuses more on the person, and doesn’t define them by their illness.
 For example, it’s better to say “Mary has schizophrenia” rather than “Mary is a schizophrenic.”
-To learn more about people-first language guidelines, here’s a useful brochure from the Hogg Foundation for Mental Health.
+To learn more about people-first language guidelines, here are some useful guidelines from the Hogg Foundation for Mental Health.

 Make a donation to one of the many organizations that do great work in support, education and advocacy for people with mental illness and their loved ones.
 Since there are several terrific ones, I won’t make specific endorsements, but just search online or ask local mental health contacts to help identify some of these types of organizations.
 Then make a contribution to one or more groups that are fighting the good fight.
 While monetary donations are always welcome, many groups will also gladly accept contributions of gently used items such as electronics or clothing.